Day trip Madrid to Toledo: how to plan it, best things to see in Toledo, why we recommend it.

-Toledo has a long history that saw this small roman town first become the capital of the Visigothic Kingdom, then a fortress of the Emirate of Cordoba, an outpost of the Christian kingdoms fighting the Moors and, in the 16th century, the capital of the Spanish Empire.
+Toledo has a long history that saw this small roman town first become the capital of the Visigoths Kingdom, then a fortress of the Emirate of Cordoba, an outpost of the Christian kingdoms fighting the Moors and, in the 16th century, the capital of the Spanish Empire.

 Its long history dotted its cobbled lanes with architectural jewels and strolling through it makes for a pleasant an interesting day of historical discovery that will bring you from Roman times to the dawn of the Modern era.

 The two cities are connected by frequent and efficient trains departing from Madrid Puerta de Atocha station.
 Tickets can be bought on the day from the main ticket office inside the station and seat reservation is compulsory.

 Booking tip: especially at the weekends, Toledo is very popular with day-trippers and trains fill up fast.
 Tourists tend to leave the city in the late afternoon with the 5 pm train, so if you book a slightly later one you see a calmer, more authentic side of the city.

 The walk to the town centre is not long (about ten minutes) but it gets steep and it is better avoided with your children or if carrying luggage.
-A better option is a short bus ride up (from in front of the train station) or a taxi: it will only set you back about 5 Euro and will leave you right beside the Alcazar, the buzzing town centre
+A better option is a short bus ride up (from in front of the train station) or a taxi: it will only set you back about 5 Euro and will leave you right beside the Alcazar, the buzzing town centre.

 Toledo’s hilltop location means that car access is strictly regulated and, overall, hard.
 Parking places are located outside the city centre and tend to fill up fast: if you can, try to reach the city early in the morning to claim your spot.

 You can get detailed maps of Toledo in the train station on arrival (2 Euro per map) and all attractions are well signposted and have good information panels in Spanish and English.

 Size-wise, Toledo is small and it is possible to walk from one side of the town to the other in a matter of minutes.
 Despite this, the concentration of buildings and attractions is so high, one full day in the city will be just about enough to feel you have explored the town and it is likely to leave you wanting for more.

 Over the course of the centuries, the Alcazar worked as a palace and a fortress and was at the centre historically significant sieges: latest and most famous is the one that happened in 1936, during the Spanish civil war, when the Nationalists manage to keep hold of it for over two months, despite the attacks of the republican artillery.

 Santa Maria la Blanca

-It is allegedly the oldest Synagogues in Spain, where the Jews are believed to have arrived in the I century A.D. right after the destruction of the temple in Jerusalem by the Roman army, and it was built by Islamic architects for the use of the Jewish community under the Christian Kingdom of Castilla in 1880.
+It is allegedly the oldest Synagogues in Spain, where the Jews are believed to have arrived in the I century A.D. right after the destruction of the temple in Jerusalem by the Roman army.
+It was built by Islamic architects for the use of the Jewish community under the Christian Kingdom of Castilla in 1880.

-It is an incredible example of the cooperation that existed between the three communities during the Middle Ages and nowadays it is owned and preserved by the Catholic church.
-It is a beautiful building, with an unmistakable Moorish flair in terms of architecture.
-Its most distinctive trait is the colour of its inside, echoed in the name of the building: its many columns and arches are entirely white, with only golden coloured decorations on the capitals.
+Santa Maria la Blanca is a beautiful building, with an unmistakable Moorish flair in terms of architecture.
+Its most distinctive trait is the colour of its inside, echoed in the name of the building.
+Its many columns and arches are entirely white, with only golden coloured decorations on the capitals.

 Sinagoga del Transito

-The Synagogue was built in 1356 and it is one of those buildings that seem designed to surprise the visitor: its outside is severe and not overly ornate (except great detailing around the window frames) while the inside has intricate stucco artwork that will leave you in awe.
+The Synagogue was built in 1356 and it is one of those buildings that seem designed to surprise the visitor.
+Its outside is severe and not overly ornate (except great detailing around the window frames) while the inside has intricate stucco artwork that will leave you in awe.

 Its facade is impressive, but it is its interior that really steals the show with an incredible baroque altar and two paintings by El Greco.

 The Alcantara bridge

 It crosses the river Tejo (incidentally, the longest river in the Hiberica peninsula, it goes all the way to Lisbon!) and it is in a really impressive location, crossing the gorge of Toledo’s hill.

 From it, you get a beautiful view over the Alcazar from the bottom up: standing on the far end of the bridge, you get a full understanding of how powerful the Alcazar must have been as a fortress to defend the city!

 Top tip: considering how steep Toledo’s hill is, I recommend to leave the bridge as the final stop of your day.
 From here, the train station can be easily reached with a short walk (about 5 to 10 minutes)

 Churches, belvedere terraces, courtyards and museums (including the famous El Greco museum) are everywhere and the compact size of the city means that with a long walk you will be able to touch on all its main sights.

 Toledo is a lovely city but it is not the easiest to navigate with small children.
 Here some practical advice and ideas about what to do in Toledo Spain for a day

 - Buggies and strollers: I noticed many buggies and strollers in the city, but the cobbled streets, the many steps and the crowds are a recipe for parents’ exhaustion!
 If you have a baby or a toddler, a carrier is a better option.

-Also, while I did notice a small playground, the city is very much worth a visit for its architecture, so if your children are not yet at an age when they can get interested in the history of sieges, war and art, you might find boredom will set in quickly.
+- While I did notice a small playground, the city is very much a cultural stop.
+If your children are not yet at an age when they can get interested in the history of sieges, war and art, you might find boredom will set in quickly.

 - When in the city, pay particular attentions to the cars.
 Despite the small streets, not all the city is pedestrianised and it’s easy to feel a false sense of safety: cars abound!